Willmer Fowler

-Willmer L. Fowler (born June 3, 1937) is a former American football player who played with the Buffalo Bills.
+Willmer L. Fowler (born June 3, 1937) is an American former professional football player who played for the Buffalo Bills.
 He played college football at Northwestern University.

-Drafted, but not signed by the Philadelphia Eagles, Fowler caught on with the Bills in the American Football League, where he made their inaugural roster and became the team's starting halfback, becoming the first Bill to rush for 100 yards in a single game.
+Drafted, but not signed by the Philadelphia Eagles, Fowler caught on with the Bills in the American Football League (AFL), where he made their inaugural roster and became the team's starting halfback, becoming the first Bill to rush for 100 yards in a single game.
 A ruptured Achilles tendon in 1961 ended his playing career.

 Fowler served in the National Guard from 1960 to 1981, retiring with the rank of captain.
 He also worked for IBM, and, until his retirement in 2017, was the director of the Erie County pistol permit office.